 Under the Clery Act, colleges and universities use timely warnings to inform the campus community of potential threats against which they can take preventive measures.
 These ongoing disclosure requirements, when implemented, can help to create and promote a safe campus environment.

-Timely Warning Notices are typically written and distributed by the Director of Campus Safety and Emergency Management.
-The Office of Marketing and Communications is also authorized to distribute Timely Warning Notices at the discretion of the Director of Campus Safety and Emergency Management or designee.
+Timely Warning Notices are typically written and distributed by the Associate Dean of Students and Director of Emergency Management.
+The Office of Marketing and Communications is also authorized to distribute Timely Warning Notices at the discretion of the Associate Dean of Students and Director of Emergency Management or designee.
 Timely Warnings are generally issued via email, but may also be distributed through text messages, posters, desktop alerts and with messages on CSC’s website when appropriate.

 The following information is typically included in a Timely Warning if available: